 Supplemental Employment Services (SES) works in tandem with ACC’s Employment Team to prepare refugee community members for employment, as well as providing support during job placement.
-In addition to one-on-one appointments, SES offers a job readiness class, called Job Club, four days a week.
+In addition to one-on-one appointments, SES offers a job readiness class, called Job Club.

 Job Club is a flexible training environment where participants grow in their understanding of the American job search process while receiving support as they pursue current job openings.
 Job Club participants gain confidence to play an active role in their individual job searches and are prepared for greater independence in obtaining employment now and in the future.

 Job Club participants are encouraged to treat the class like a practice job, including attending on time every day, signing in, and calling in “sick” when they have appointments or schedule conflicts.
 In addition to personalized support around considering different job choices, practical job search skills are developed through five units: The Job Search Process, Understanding Resumes, Applications, Interview Success, and Workplace Culture.
 SES also utilizes a strong volunteer team to accommodate individual needs, such as assistance with completing applications, one-on-one interview preparation, and resume updates.

 Number of Individuals who Secured Jobs in FY2017: 394